 How To Play Live Common Draw Blackjack January 3, 2017

-Live Common Draw Blackjack is a multiplayer common draw Blackjack game which is played with 6 decks of cards and this amazing game is handled by a live dealer.
+Live Common Draw Blackjack is a multiplayer common draw Blackjack game which is played with 6 decks of cards and this game is handled by a live dealer.
 In Live Common Draw Blackjack, the cards are shuffled using an automatic shuffling machine.
 Your aim in this game is to create a hand with a value that is similar to or nearer to 21 than the dealer’s hand without going over.

 Betting on Live Common Draw Blackjack

 At the beginning of the game round, the dealer will invite you to make your bets while a bet timer will be doing a countdown.
 Chip values on Live Common Draw Blackjack are 1, 5, 10, 50 and 100 and to place your bet, you will need to select a chip value and then press on the betting box, whereas further clicks on this box will increase your number of chips.
 On Live Common Draw Blackjack, all players play the game from a common set of cards, found on the table called the card stream.
 After betting is closed, the dealer will deal one card face up to himself, and two cards into the card stream which exclude the dealer’s first card.